 Virtual queues

-Depending on your application you might not want the message producer to be in commplete control of the message that is added to a queue.
+Depending on your application you might not want the message producer to be in complete control of the message that is added to a queue.
 And in some cases a single event should cause multiple messages to be added to different queues.
 But you don't want to force the message producer to have to think about that.

 To solve this the system has a concept of virtual queues.
 A virtual queue is an IQueueMessage that doesn't have it's own backing storage, it just acts as a proxy in front of one or more concrete queues.
 You can then register one or more message transformers to place messages in concrete queues.

 Hopefully this all makes more sense with a concrete example.
 Let's say we're in an e-commerce context and we receive an event that an order has been placed.
-When an order is placed we want to do at leas two things; send an order confirmation email and export the order to some other system such as the ERP.
+When an order is placed we want to do at least two things; send an order confirmation email and export the order to some other system such as the ERP.

 The naive implementation of this would something like this: